mwindholtz/ddd_ex_tickets/docs/introduction.md

 - Sales
 - Warehousing
 - Billing
 Typically we want one team and one repo for each bounded context.
-Within the BoundedContext the Model the Ubiqutious Language evolves based on the conversations between the technical team and the domain experts.
+Within the BoundedContext the Model the Ubiquitous Language evolves based on the conversations between the technical team and the domain experts.

 #### Context Map
 A Context Map shows the relationships between Bounded Contexts.
-This helps us undersand flow of Model changes among the connected Bounded Conexts.
+This helps us understand the flow of Model changes among the connected Bounded Contexts.
 Sometimes a change in one Bounded Context effects another Bounded Context.
 Sometime it does not.
 When the relationships are mapped you can see the potential effect of model changes on the entier system.

-#### Ubiqutious Language
+#### Ubiquitous Language
-**Ubiqutious Language** is a language that we define.
+**Ubiquitous Language** is a language defined by both the Domain Experts and Technical team.
 We use words that the domain Expert uses in the Problem Space and define those worked to mean something percise within the area of the BoundedContext.
 In an insurance application for example, the concept *Policy* may mean different things to different departments.
-Each department should define *Policy* within it's own BoundedContext.
+Each department should define *Policy* within its own BoundedContext.
-Words defined in the Ubiqutious Language should be directly represented in the structs and functions of our Elixir code.
-That is why we cann it *"Ubiqutious"*.
+Words defined in the Ubiquitous Language should be directly represented in the structs and functions of our Elixir code.
+That is why we can it *"Ubiquitous"*.
 The names of these things are in the Domain and in the code.
 And yes, this takes some skill development to do well.
 The tactical patterns are helpful for this.

 ### Tactical Patterns
 The Tactical Patterns are where the Model meets the Code.
-Tactical patterns are how we can make the Ubiqutious Language show up in our code modeuls and functions.
+Tactical patterns are how we can make the Ubiquitous Language show up in our code modules and functions.
 It's important to understand that no one Model is "Right".
 A Model is made to be useful.
 And we should explore multiple Models before jumping into the coding.
 Also the Model *will change*  as you learn more about the problem.
 The tactical patterns should help make those changes easier.

 #### Value Object
 ValueObject is immutable data, the value of which is only set during construction.
 An example is a DateTime.
 This is more helpful in an Object Oriented language, since in Elixir all data structures are immutable.

 #### Entity
-An Entity is long lived data that has an identity, and can change it's properties over time.
+An Entity is long lived data that has an identity, and can change its properties over time.
 An Entity in Elixir would be data that lives in a Database, and can be changed in the DB over time.
 It would be a Struct with an *Ecto Schema*